team4099/FalconScout/docs/QUICK_START.md

         - `DropdownTextInput` is used for selection an option and providing a text input inline.
 This could be used for selecting your match type by setting your options as qm, qf, sf, f and your placeholder as match number.
 Can take placeholders (1) and options (many)
         - `GenericTextArea` is used for getting inputs in a paragraph form.
 Similar to text area in google forms.
 Can take a placeholder (only 1) but no options
         - `GenericTextInput` is used for getting inputs in a single line form.
 Similar to text input in google forms.
 Can take a placeholder (only 1) but no options
         - `IncrementNumberInput` is used to get a number and add or subtract to it.
-It can be used in Rapid React for getting the ball count.
+It can be used in Reefscape for getting the Algae count.
 It can take a placeholder for the initial value but no options.
         - `SliderInput` is used to get a value on a regular html slider from values a to b.
 The values are set via two options.
 Options are used and not placeholders
         - `GenericCheckboxSelect` is used for getting multiple values selected.
 Checkbox like google forms.
-Can be used for zones in 2022.
+Can be used for climb status.
 Takes options in a list and no placeholders
         - `GenericDropdownSelect` is a dropdown which can be used to select one of many options in a list.
 Options can be given in a list and no placeholders taken.
         - `GenericRadioSelect` are for selecting an option in a list like the dropdown select but in the ui format of a radio which takes a single value.
 Takes a list of options and no placeholders
         - `GenericToggle` is a phone setting-like toggle used for getting a `True` or `False` value from the user.
 Takes no placeholders or options.